 Figure 3 shows Endurance's split by segment in direct insurance business.
-It is noteworthy that there is a good geographic spread of business and, all things being equal, this tends to be helpful in keeping aggregate exposures to market events down.
+It is noteworthy in our view that there is a good geographic spread of business and this is helpful in keeping aggregate exposures to market events down.
 Within Endurance's catastrophe book of business, the underwriting focus is predominantly on smaller regional clients, similar to BCAI's approach.